CDDEP-DC/COVID-19_and_Antibiotic_Prescribing/README.md

 3. Results

 WORKFLOW
+1. Replace "[Main file path] in all files in Code folder
-1. IQVIA_2017_2020_byCounty.py reads files in Data folder and outputs Data/IQVIA_2017_2020_byCounty_forRegression.csv
+2. IQVIA_2017_2020_byCounty.py reads files in Data folder and outputs Data/IQVIA_2017_2020_byCounty_forRegression.csv
-2. IQVIA_AgeClass_byState.py reads files in Data folder and outputs Data/IQVIA_AgeClass_byState.csv which is used to generate figures.
+3. IQVIA_AgeClass_byState.py reads files in Data folder and outputs Data/IQVIA_AgeClass_byState.csv which is used to generate figures.